HackBulgaria/Ruby-on-Rails-1/week6/semantic-tweets/README.md

 ## Restrictions
 Make sure you don't use some fancy library wrapping the APIs.
 We'd like you to work directly with the API provided by the service.

+## Extended
+In addition to the functionality above, you should add a form for posting new tweets.
+The content of the tweet should first be passed through Semantria and only if the sentiment of the tweet is positive it should be posted to Twitter.